Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: The basics of diagnostic transport maps

+That is, the transport map correction rescales the initial density estimate by the PIT density evaluated at the base model CDF value.

-Figure~\ref{fig:SASDistribution} summarizes the key idea and utility of diagnostic transport maps $G_X$.
-These maps (i) pinpoint the feature space regions {in $\mathcal{X}$ where the base model is a poor fit, (ii) directly convey the failure mode (bias, dispersion, skewness, tail weight, etc.) via PIT-CDF diagnostic plots (see Appendix~\ref{appendix:diagnostics} for interpretation), and (iii) offer a mechanism to recalibrate the predictive distribution.
-No other approach in the literature offers a general unified framework to local diagnostics and recalibration of PDs, which can be adapted to any type of data $x$ and initial predictive distribution. \\
+Figure~\ref{fig:synthetic} illustrates the key idea and utility of diagnostic transport maps $G_X$.
+These maps (i) pinpoint where in the feature space $\mathcal{X}$ the base model is a poor fit, (ii) directly convey the failure mode (bias, dispersion, skewness, tail weight, etc.) via PIT-CDF diagnostic plots (see Appendix~\ref{appendix:diagnostics} and Figure~\ref{fig:cheatsheet} for details), and (iii) offer a mechanism to recalibrate the predictive distribution.
+No other approach in the literature offers a general unified framework to local diagnostics and recalibration of PDs, which can be adapted to any type of data $x$ and initial predictive distribution.

-Finally, forecasters are often interested in the quality of estimating the probability of a binary event $\{Y \leq t \}$ at some pre-determined threshold $t \in \mathbb{R}$; for example, TC forecasters are interested in estimating the probability that a storm's intensity is less than or equal to hurricane intensity (63 knots) at time $t+24$ hours.
-Lemma~\ref{cor:thresholded-forecasts} directly relates the error in (thresholded) probability forecasts to the error in the PIT-CDF estimates (or equivalently, the local diagnostic plots in Figure~\ref{fig:SASDistribution}): \begin{corollary}[Error in probability forecasts] Let $F(t \mid x) = \mathbb{P}(Y\leq t\mid x)$ with initial estimate $p=\hat{F}(t\mid x)$.
-For every fixed $x \in \mathcal{X}$ and threshold $t \in \mathbb{R}$,
+Finally, forecasters are often interested in the quality of estimating the probability of a binary event $\{Y \leq t \}$ at some pre-determined threshold $t \in \mathbb{R}$; for example, TC forecasters are interested in estimating the probability that a storm's intensity is less than or equal to hurricane status (63 knots) at time $t+24$ hours.
+Corollary~\ref{cor:thresholded-forecasts} directly relates the error in (thresholded) probability forecasts to the error in the PIT-CDF estimates:\\